Evolution of cooperation in networks with well-connected cooperators: Discussion

-Other studies have shown that increased degree assortativity in itself can decrease cooperation \cite{Rong2007}, which is also seen in our results under no or intermediate correlation between cooperative strategy and social connectedness.
-Interestingly, we observe that the perfect correlation between strategy and connectedness counteracts the negative effect of degree assortativity to such an extent that in the Poisson networks, cooperation does better in the degree-assorted networks than in the standard networks (\figref{fig.cfracres}f,h vs. \figref{fig.cfracres}b,d).
-We also note that under certain circumstances (the Prisoner’s Dilemma with perfect strategy-degree correlation and degree assortativity; \figref{fig.cfracres}e,f), cooperation does better under Poisson degree distribution than under scale-free degree distribution.
-This is opposite to the pattern found for standard Poisson and scale-free networks (\figref{fig.cfracres}a,b and previous studies, e.g. \cite{Santos2006}), where cooperation does much better under scale-free degree distribution than under Poisson distribution.
-This demonstrates that the generally observed positive relationship between degree heterogeneity and cooperation \cite{Santos2006evol, Santos2012} is under some conditions overruled.
+While this study focuses on the effect of correlations between strategy and connectedness on cooperation, the results also add to the knowledge about the effect of degree assortativity.
+Degree assortativity (also known as degree mixing or degree degree correlation) has been studied in various settings, including multilayer networks (e.g. \cite{wang2014degree, duh2019assortativity}) and evolving networks (e.g. \cite{tanimoto2010effect}), and analytical measures for the heterogeneity of networks with degree assortativity have been developed (\cite{devlin2009cooperation}).
+The effect of degree in the absence of any degree variation (i.e. perfect degree assortativity) has also been investigated (e.g. \cite{stella2022lower}).
+Rong et al. studied the effect of directly tuning the degree assortativity in static networks, similarly to the method we used here to create versions of standard networks with increased degree assortativity (\cite{Rong2007}).
+They found that increased degree assortativity in itself can decrease cooperation, which is also seen in our results under no correlation and intermediate correlation between cooperative strategy and social connectedness.
+Interestingly, we observe that the perfect correlation between strategy and connectedness counteracts the negative effect of degree assortativity to such an extent that in the Poisson networks, cooperation does better in the degree-assorted networks than in the standard networks (Figure~\ref{fig.cfracres}f,h vs. Figure~\ref{fig.cfracres}b,d).
+We also note that under certain circumstances (the Prisoner’s Dilemma with perfect strategy-degree correlation and degree assortativity; Figure~\ref{fig.cfracres}e,f), cooperation does better under Poisson degree distribution than under scale-free degree distribution.
+This is opposite to the pattern found for standard Poisson and scale-free networks (Figure~\ref{fig.cfracres}a,b and previous studies, e.g. \cite{Santos2006}), where cooperation does much better under scale-free degree distribution than under Poisson distribution.
+This demonstrates that the generally observed positive relationship between degree heterogeneity and cooperation (\cite{Santos2006evol, Santos2012}) is under some conditions overruled.

-\textit{\textbf{Further remarks}}

-Our study implies that correlation between cooperativeness and social connectedness is a relevant factor to consider both for our understanding of the evolution of cooperation in general and when designing and conducting scientific investigations of cooperation.
+\subsection{Further remarks}